 They Changed It, Now It Sucks: Alfonso's complete redesigning of Hogwarts geography, coupled with the overall more comedic tone the film has compared to the previous two.

-Not to mention the forced comedy of the shrunken heads added to the Knight Bus.
+Not to mention shrunken heads added to the Knight Bus.

 The excision of the explanation of the identities of Moony, Wormtail, Padfoot, and Prongs, which confused many moviegoers who hadn't read the books.
 Especially since it would have been relatively simple to slip into Lupin's final scene.